Conditioning a Brownian loop-soup cluster on a portion of its boundary: Introduction

 These results allow to shed some further light on the construction of CLEs via Brownian loop-soups.
 One interesting outcome is the following phase transition that occurs at $c=14/15$ for the structure of the clusters.
 If we look at one outermost cluster in the loop-soup and denote by $\Gamma^b$ the set of loops in that cluster that touch its outer-boundary, then: \begin{itemize} \item The loops in $\Gamma^b$ alone almost surely do not hook up into one single cluster when $c\in(14/15,1]$.
-However, they are almost surely hooked up into one single cluster by the loops that are of positive distance from the outer-boundary of that outermost cluster. \item The loops in $\Gamma^b$ alone do almost surely hook up into one single cluster when $c\in(0,14/15]$. \end{itemize}
+However, they are almost surely hooked up into one single cluster by the loops that are of positive distance from the outer-boundary of that outermost cluster. \item The loops in $\Gamma^b$ alone do almost surely hook up into one single cluster when $c\in(0,14/15]$. \end{itemize} Note that the value $c=14/15$ is equal to $1-6/(m(m+1))$ for $m=9$, which is one of the special values of $c$ corresponding to the unitary irreducible highest weight representation in the Virasoro algebra (see \cite{PhysRevLett.52.1575}).
+We do not know, however, whether it is a coincidence.

-Another by-product of the results is a simple a posteriori explanation of the relation between conformal restriction measures, loop-soups and SLE curves that was derived by Hao and Werner in \cite {MR3035764} (see also \cite {MR2023758}).
+Another by-product of the results is a simple a posteriori explanation of the relation between conformal restriction measures, loop-soups and SLE curves that was derived by Werner and Wu in \cite {MR3035764} (see also \cite {MR2023758}).

 Our proofs will combine ideas from \cite {Qian-Werner} with tools developed in the derivation of the Markovian characterization of CLEs in \cite {MR2979861}.